Alia5/SISR/docs/guides/networked.md

     - Start the VIIPER server immediately

     !!! warning "USBIP not included"
-        The install scripts do not install/setup USBIP.
+        The VIIPER install script does not install/setup USBIP.
         Make sure a USBIP-client is installed and configured before installing VIIPER.

+        The SISR install script should include everything you need, though

 === "Linux"